bykovme/nightnotes/readme.md

 -----

-I'm using the app only on Mac but it can be easily compiled on Windows or Linux, as it uses QT, if you adapt the app and compile it for Win or Linux, create a merge request to me with appropriate configuration in .pro file.
+I'm using the app only on Mac at the moment but as it uses QT, it can be easily compiled on Windows or Linux, if you adapt the app configuration and compile it for Win or Linux, create a merge request to me with appropriate configuration in .pro file.

 You can install the app on Mac from here: [binaries here](https://gitlab.com/bykovme/nightnotes/tree/master/Downloads/Mac)